PREreview/rapid-prereview/README.md

 ## What is it?

-Outbreak Science Rapid PREreview is an **n application for rapid, structured reviews of outbreak-related preprints**.
+Outbreak Science Rapid PREreview is an **application for rapid, structured reviews of outbreak-related preprints**.
 The platform allows any researcher with an ORCID iD to provide a quick high-level evaluation of preprints via a series of questions to assess the originality and soundness of the research findings.
 Aggregated data from these reviews is visualized to allow readers to identify the most relevant information.
 This tool has the capacity to be transformative for on-the-ground health workers, researchers, public health agencies, and the public, as it can quickly unlock key scientific information during an outbreak of infectious diseases.

 ## Our team